satwanjyu/satwanjyu.github.io/docs/_posts/2022-05-12-Naivgation-Component.md

 navController = navHostFragment.navController
 ```

 Important: `FragmentContainerView` can't be setup with  `findNavController`.
-See: [findNavController() fails in onCreate when NavHostFragment is inflated with FragmentContainerView](https://issuetracker.google.com/issues/142847973)
+See: [Google Issue Tracker: findNavController() fails in onCreate when NavHostFragment is inflated with FragmentContainerView](https://issuetracker.google.com/issues/142847973)

 ## SafeArgs
 SafeArgs don't support types that are not supported formats of Android XML values.
 Basically, we're stuck with `Int`, `Float`, `Boolean`, `String` as well as their nullables and arrays.